History

 • Ransford Crane and Thomas Cross umpired the baseball game

-• Gus Day served as auctioneer
+• Gus Day served as the auctioneer

 • Clyde Swendsen, manager at New Haven Farm, ran the greased pig chase